Egypt Protests - Latest Travel Advice >>

 Business Class Upgrade:

-Easyjet operate London Gatwick to Sharm El Sheikh 3 or 4 times a week, Hurghada twice a week and Luxor from Nov 2010.
+Easyjet operate London Gatwick to Sharm El Sheikh 3 or 4 times a week and Hurghada twice a week.
 At time of printing, there is a ‘speedy boarding’ option and baggage allowance is 20kg.

 CHARTER & OTHER AIRLINES